techlozenge/student-frontend-angular-final/README.md

 Upgrading to Bootstrap 4.
 Temporarily removed datatables.net so ensure a clean Bootstrap 4 upgrade and styles.
 Added a working web search to the navigation bar.

 ## WIP (August 2018):
-Continuing Bootstrap 4 upgrades
+Completed upgrade to Bootstep 4

-Added simple ascending/descending table column sorts to all tables
+Added simple ascending/descending table column sorts to all tables (see assets/js folder)

 Implemented Font Awesome to replace the glyphicons that were dropped from BS4

-Updated footer to use Bootstrap 4
+Added 'piped' current date to left side of navigation bar

+Continuing minor style upgrades...